 For each droplet d the router takes droplet shadow S_d and occlusion zone O_d into account at every step, projecting them into the 3-D space.
 These zones are off-limits for other droplets during their own routing phase.
 This includes droplets that will be routed during this or any future time steps.
 The space is initially free of occlusion zones when the highest-priority droplets are routed and becomes more populated as the other droplet routes are filled in.
 Of course, there may also be occlusion zones generated by the routing phase in the previous time step, which all droplets during this time step must avoid regardless of their priority level.
 There will be at most $3N_D$ occlusion zones present on the grid at a given time, where N_D is the total number of extant droplets.
 This is because each droplet generates occlusion zones for its most recent, current, and immediately subsequent steps to satisfy the anti-collision constraint.
 This routing method allows many droplets to move simultaneously while avoiding unwanted collisions.
-Furthermore, each individual droplet takes the opti-
+Furthermore, each individual droplet takes the optimal path within the constraints given to it by the droplets higher in the priority queue and the droplets routed during previous time steps.